wshekrota/egopipe/README.md

 ```

 The logstash pipe filter section used to just be Ruby like code.
-Now the filter section or stage2 of egopipe may be written in go.
+Now the filter section or stage2

+of egopipe may be written in go.
+Of course when done egopipe must be compiled then copied to

-Of course when done egopipe must be compiled then copied to '/etc/logstash/conf.d'.
-The doc object is the map 'h' so there will be many
+'/etc/logstash/conf.d'.
+The doc object is the map 'h' so there will be many operations you can

-operations you can purform similar to their logstash equivallents that I will document below.
+perform similar to their logstash equivalents that I will document below.

 h["name"] = "this is a test"  // add a field